A Guide to Building Your Self-Pour Restaurant/Bar Brand 201 - Online

 It goes without saying, but in today’s heavily digital world, your online presence has a huge impact on how your customers perceive and remember your brand.
 Any restaurant that wants to stay on top of their customers’ minds and also attract new customers needs to be present online.
 Besides building a better relationship with existing customers, the internet will also help you reach new markets and attract more traffic to your door, which ultimately leads to increased sales.

 That is why we have decided to gather tips to guide you with your branding decisions regarding your online presence.
-The first thing you should ask yourself goes back to what was covered in this previous Restaurant and Bar Branding 101 (On-site) article.
+The first thing you should ask yourself goes back to what was covered in this previous Restaurant and Bar Branding 101 (On-Site) article.
 How do you want to identify yourself in today’s crowded market?
 Who do you want to be and what makes you unique?

 Your online presence is an extension of your business, so you really want to make sure to brand it properly.
-The right online presence does not happen overnight though.
+The right online presence doesn’t happen overnight though.
 To help you get started, we have compiled an entire blog post to cover this topic.
 So without further ado, let’s dive in!

 Your Website As a Second Door To Your Business